The UK's Online Safety Act, the EU's Digital Services Act and related issues.

 Digital Legislation Tracker

-To help you stay on top of developments we've built a high-level legislation tracker looking at areas relevant to digital businesses across the EU, UK and Germany.
+To help you stay on top of developments we've built a high-level legislation tracker looking at areas relevant to digital businesses across the EU, UK, Germany, France and the Netherlands.